jeromeabel/oc-p12-sportsee/README.md

 # oc-p12-sportsee 👋

-This project is the n°12 of the [OpenClassrooms Front-End learning path](https://openclassrooms.com/fr/paths/516-developpeur-dapplication-javascript-react).
+This project is the n°12 in the [OpenClassrooms Front-End learning path](https://openclassrooms.com/fr/paths/516-developpeur-dapplication-javascript-react).
 It combines a backend and a client side.
 The backend is provided.
 It is a simple API which serve data to the client via GET endpoints.

 **SportSee** is a virtual sport coaching company.
 I developped the profile page of their website.
 It is a dashboard where user's data (calories, kilograms, etc.) are displayed by different kinds of charts : line, bars, radial and radar.
 The profile get these data from the API or a mocked file.